DEFRA/ffc-jenkins-pipeline-library/README.md

 ### addSemverTags

-Attached a `MAJOR` and `MINOR` version tag to the lastest commit to a repo in the DEFRA github account.
+Attaches a `MAJOR` and `MINOR` version tag to the lastest commit to a repo in the DEFRA github account.
 It uses `tagCommit` to perform the commit tagging on origin.

 Examples:
   * provided with a `PATCH` increment to a verion (e.g. `2.3.5` to `2.3.6`), the `MAJOR` and `MINOR` tags (`2` and `2.3`) will be moved to the latest commit.